AI Legal

 What to ask for instead

-Require the vendor to share, at least annually, a written summary of the bias audits and fairness testing they have run on the model.
-For high-risk use cases, require them to run additional testing against the specific demographics and outcome categories your business cares about.
+Require the vendor to deliver, on signing and on every material update, the SB 26-189 developer-documentation package — intended uses, training data categories, limitations, risks, and human-review instructions.
+Require an annual disparate-impact summary in writing.
+For high-risk use cases, require additional testing against the specific demographics and outcome categories your business cares about.
 Require prompt notice if the vendor discovers a material disparate-impact issue in production.

 5. Termination for regulatory change